 Condition Monitoring data can be visualized in many ways using the facilities within the WebLog Portal or WebLog Expert® software.
-However, customers may wish to interface directly to the data, information or knowledge held within WebLog, in order to apply some bespoke analyses.
+However, customers may wish to interface directly to the data, information or knowledge held on a WebLog Server, in order to apply customized analyses.

 For this an Application Programming Interface (API) has been created to allow customers to pull their own data from our server directly into their own applications.